Maddy Morgan, First Cook, Panorama Mountain Resort

 Sachin move to Canada in 2000 and started his culinary career in 2003 as a line cook.
 In 2005 he registered at MITT in the Culinary Arts & Design program to enhance his skills.
 Sachin has worked in many of Winnipeg’s hotels and restaurants.
-Currently, he is the Senior Chef de Partie, at the Fairmount Winnipeg.
+Currently, he is the Food Services Coordinator, at MITT.

 Completing his Red Seal Certification in 2011, he is now working towards his Certified Chef du Cuisine (CCC) designation.
 He has trained under French Chefs and his specialty is “French Fusion.”
 Seeing people enjoying his creations is one of the reasons he loves what he does!
 His favourite quote is “Tell me what you eat, I will tell you who you are,” He truly believes foods can reveal your personality.
 This is the one piece of wisdom he always shares with new cooks and students.

 Contact us today and we will be more than happy to help you with any questions or concerns you have.